Kristin Diable: Film and television

 From 2017-2018 Diable participated as a judge and mentor in the Louisiana based CBS music show "Sing Like a Star," alongside Terrance Simien, Marc Broussard and host Arthel Neville.

 Personal life

 Diable lives in New Orleans, LA.
 When not touring with the band, she cites regular travel around the world for inspiration.

-Diable welcomed her first child, Lucinda, in 2019.
+Diable gave birth to her first child, Lucinda, in 2019.